ualsg/ualsg.netlify.app/content/opportunities/phd.md

 Our Lab is located at SDE4, [the first newly-built net-zero energy building in Singapore]({{< ref "/post/2020-12-sde4-ilfi/index.md" >}}), and the first university building in the world to be [WELL Certified Gold](https://www.wellcertified.com/).

+[Our papers](/publication/) are continuously published in top journals and are impactful across academia, government, and industry.

 Our [department](https://www.sde.nus.edu.sg/arch/) is consistently [ranked among the best in the world]({{< ref "/post/2021-03-qs-ranking/index.md" >}}).

 ### Contacting us